Brownfields

 Guiding Principles:

-• Prioritize use of grant funds for sites that will attract investors and become a catalyst for new employment opportunities and a sustainable job base.
+• Prioritize use of grant funds for sites that will attract investment and catalyze new employment opportunities and a sustainable job base.

-• Remove redevelopment barriers by addressing unknown site conditions and creating shovel ready sites.
+• Remove redevelopment barriers by addressing problematic site conditions and creating shovel ready sites for new community-serving uses.

 • Invest in sites that will generate public and private revenue.